 ARTICLE 11.
 Amendments

-11.1 Proposed amendments to these Bylaws must be made by written resolution, endorsed by five (5) members of the Local, and submitted to the Coordinating Committee two (2) weeks prior to a Regular Meeting or Local Convention.
-The Coordinating Committee is required to provide the Local membership with one (1) week’s written notice of the proposed amendments.
+11.1 Proposed amendments to these Bylaws must be made by written resolution, endorsed by five (5) members of the Local, and submitted to the Steering Committee two (2) weeks prior to a Regular Meeting or Local Convention.
+The Steering Committee is required to provide the Local membership with one (1) week’s written notice of the proposed amendments.
 The amendment must be approved by a majority vote of two consecutive meetings of the general membership.

-11.11 Amendments passed at Local Convention shall not require ratification at a second meeting.
+11.1.1 Amendments passed at Local Convention shall not require ratification at a second meeting.

-ARTICLE 12.
+ARTICLE 13.
 Rules of the Local

-12.1 Rules for meetings and conventions of the Local may be set out in advance by the Coordinating Committee and adopted by the membership at the start of any given meeting or convention.
+13.1 Rules for meetings and conventions of the Local may be set out in advance by the Steering Committee and adopted by the membership at the start of any given meeting or convention.
 If no rules are set out or any rules are needed beyond what is set out, the Rules contained in Robert’s Rules of Order, Newly Revised, shall govern this Local in cases to which they are applicable and in which they are not inconsistent with these Bylaws.
 Consensus decision-making is desirable where feasible, but meetings must submit to Robert’s Rules of Order upon the request of a member.

-12.2 Any action taken by an officer or member of the Local in contravention of these Bylaws is null and void.
+13.2 Any action taken by an officer or member of the Local in contravention of these Bylaws is null and void.